Abd0s/skid-tools/docs/docs/home/contributing.md

 - Small features and bugs can be crafted and directly submitted as a Pull Request.
 However, there is no guarantee that your feature will make it into the master, as it's always a matter of opinion whether if benefits the overall functionality of the project.

+- Keep in mind that we follow the [Google styleguide](https://github.com/google/styleguide/blob/gh-pages/pyguide.md#38-comments-and-docstrings).

 ## Submission guidelines
 ### Submitting an issue